 Brandon Dailey – Direcotr of Color Guard

 Brandon Dailey was born in Birmingham, Alabama and moved Newnan, Georgia in 2007.
-He works with multiple programs around the Atlanta area including Northgate High School and Roswell High School.
 He started marching color guard in 2002 with the JSU Marching Southerners and has also been a two time WGI Finalist with JSU Center Stage.
 From 2005-2010 he taught Northgate Independent which was also a two time WGI finalist.
-Brandon is currently a senior at Jacksonville State University where he will be receiving his degree in Secondary Education.
-This is Brandon's second year with Central Carroll Pride.
+Brandon has taught various programs around the Atlanta area, as well.
+He marched Atlanta CV 9 years and instructed there for 3 years.
+Brandon is in his third year teacher special education at Central Carroll.
+This is Brandon's 6th year with Central-Carroll Band Program.

 Courtney Zhorela, Associate Director